casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Note on explainable AI.

 **General**

 A known failure mode of single step prediction RNN´s in sequence generation is the continuous repetition of the same token(Jaques et. al., 2017).
 The results of the LSTM RNN  were therefore evaluated on whether this failure mode was occuring.

-Another common failure mode of single step RNNs is the difficulty of ensuring coherent global structure (Jaques et. al., 2017).
+Another common failure mode of single step RNNs is the difficulty of ensuring coherent global structure.
+In music specifically, this global structure is built up by musical phrases (Jaques et. al., 2017).
 An evaluation criteria for the generated sequences is therefore to what extent they have a coherent global structure.

 In a musical context this can refer to the following characteristics: